cloudmesh-community/sp19-222-92/project-report/report.md

 clustering was the set machine learning algorithm for finding out how close people were playing against Indiana University womens soccer team.
-Spectral clustering is a popular machine learning algorithm used in recent years according to Von Luxburg (2007) @von2007tutorial in his article A tutorial on spectral clustering.
+Spectral clustering is a popular machine learning algorithm used in recent years according to Von Luxburg (2007) @von2007tutorial :o: in his article A tutorial on spectral clustering.
 This algorithm can be effectively solved by using standard linear algebra methods and, software.
 For the most part, it is known to outperform K-means which is what was seen with this data set.
 Spectral clustering uses the